-- a. in the exhaust gas of chip dryers: 50 mg/m3 - b. in exhaust gases of grinding machines: 10 mg/m3
+a. in the flue gas of chip dryers: 50 mg/m3 b. in flue gases of grinding machines: 10 mg/m3

-1 The emission limitation requirements specified in Annex 1 Number 7 do not apply.

-2 Emissions of gaseous and vaporous organic substances, measured at a temperature of 150 $^\circ C$, shall be expressed as total carbon.

-3 These emissions shall be limited as far as is technically and operationally feasible and economically acceptable, but at least to 350 g per tonne of wood used (absolutely dry).
+- 1 The emission limitation requirements specified in Annex 1 Number 7 do not apply. - 2 Emissions of gaseous and vaporous organic substances, measured at a temperature of 150 °C, shall be expressed as total carbon. - 3 These emissions shall be limited as far as is technically and operationally feasible and economically acceptable, but at least to 350 g per tonne of wood used (absolutely dry).